-Easy lemon bars with a zesty lemon custard atop a crisp brown sugar shortbread crust—these lemon bars are lovely and delicious!
+Easy lemon bars with a zesty lemon custard over a crisp brown sugar shortbread crust—these lemon bars are lovely and delicious!

 The best lemon bars are super easy for you to make and a dessert that seems elegant and decadent—impressive to your guests while only requiring minimal time and effort from you!
 What could be better than that?!